woossi0/suite/docs/usermanual/source/processing/contour/static.rst

    .. note:: It is also possible to chain the output of this process to the input of the **gs:Import** process.
 This way, the GeoServer layer will be published in one step without the need for a shapefile to be created.

 #.
-View this layer using :ref:`Composer <webmaps.composer>` or GeoExplorer.
+View this layer using :ref:`Composer <webmaps.composer>`.
 When making the map, place the contour layer on top of the source raster layer for proper context.

    .. note:: See the :ref:`Composer tutorial <webmaps.composer.tutorial>` for how to create a map with multiple layers.